JLSteenwyk/JLSteenwyk/README.md

 ### 👻 For fun
-- 👁️ [cyclops](https://github.com/JLSteenwyk/cyclops) - a macOS menu bar app that blurs everything except the selected window to help you focus
+- 👁️ [cyclops](https://github.com/JLSteenwyk/cyclops) - a focus app that blurs everything except the selected window to help you focus
 - 🌆 [gh-skyline-python](https://github.com/JLSteenwyk/gh-skyline-python) - a Python implementation of gh-skyline
 - 🖥️ [ascii pal](https://github.com/JLSteenwyk/asciipal) - a desktop buddy made of ascii characters